 A typical production domain consists of several nodes, each of them providing specific services which are centrally managed.
 A node can run in isolation or together with other nodes on any of the supported operating systems.

-Papyrus ACM makes use of the Service Oriented Architecture of the Papyrus Platform as it not only allows to run a case (one or more processes) on any of the nodes but it is also possible to define on which node a specific task should be executed.
+The Papyrus Digital Platform makes use of the Service Oriented Architecture of the Papyrus Platform as it not only allows to run a case (one or more processes) on any of the nodes but it is also possible to define on which node a specific task should be executed.

 Papyrus ACM provides the ability to execute the processes centrally or distributed while the management of those processes can still be performed from a central point.